| Definitions | Methodology | Classifications and lists | Publications | Links | Contacts |

 The aim of the collection and production of emergency care statistics is to provide an overview of the volume of work of the emergency health care providers, reasons for provision of emergency care and patients who require emergency care.

 2) Hospitals’ emergency department statistics for each calendar year are presented in the aggregated report “Hospital“, which must be submitted by all hospitals having facilities for the admission of emergency patients (including 24-hour admission).
-The reports include information about the number of EDs and describe the arriving and leaving of patients to/from EDs or other emergency room / first-aid station.
+The report include information about the number of EDs and describe the arriving and leaving of patients to/from EDs or other emergency room / first-aid station.
 Statistical data does not include the information about planned patients admitted to hospital.
 The data is collected in accordance with the Health Care Services Organisation Act (HCSOA) and decree by the Minister of Social Affairs on the basis of the HCSOA.
 The data is published in absolute numbers.

 Methodological change since 2016 in statistics of the way patients arrive to emergency department: If previously arrival types 'directed by same hospital's health care workers' and 'emergency department callbacks' were counted under value "Directed from another medical institution" then since 2016 these are included under value "Arrived in other way" (see table KE32).